Nedara-Project/nedara-lws/README.md

 ## 🚀 Features

-- Start, stop, and check the status of Linux services
+- Start, stop, restart and check the status of Linux services
+- Real-time updates via WebSocket (Socket.IO)
+- AI-powered scheduler using phi3:mini model for intelligent service management
 - Simple password-based authentication (encrypted with Fernet)
 - Lightweight and easy to deploy with Flask + Gunicorn (optional but recommended)
 - Easily extensible with a `config.json` to define your services (use `config.json.example` template)
 - Edit files directly from the Monaco Editor (for your configuration files, etc.)
+- SQLite database (`apt install sqlite3`)

 ---